MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/deploy-trivia-game.md

 #intent: Create Next.js GraphQL app with SSR to deploy as SWA hybrid.
 ---

-# Trivia game: Deploy to Static Web Apps
+# Trivia game: deploy to Static Web Apps

 The trivia game deploys both client and server of the Next.js to Static Web Apps as a Next.js Hybrid application from your GitHub fork.
 When the app is deployed, you can see the managed function deployed in the Azure portal.